-This will only work with some of the applications, as the latest macOS version restricts deleting certain built-in software.
-In order to delete any app, you’ll have to disable System Integrity Protection, which protects your computer from malware.
+This will only work with some applications because the latest macOS version restricts deletion of certain built-in software.
+In order to delete an app, you’ll have to disable System Integrity Protection, which protects your computer from malware.
 However, we recommend taking this path only if you really know what you’re doing.

 How to remove bloatware on Android

 Go to Settings > Apps > Manage apps.

 Click Uninstall and select the apps you want to delete.

 These steps may vary slightly depending on your smartphone brand.
 You can also uninstall apps through the Play Store:

 Open Play Store.

 Tap the three horizontal lines in the upper-left corner.

 Select My apps & games > Installed.

 Tap on the app you want to remove and click Uninstall.